jvprosser/Iceberg-REST-Config/README.md

 # Iceberg-REST-Config
-Script to help configure Knox and Ranger to run the Iceberg REST Server
+Bash script to help configure Knox and Ranger to run the Iceberg REST Server included in Cloudera Data Platform v7.3.1.400